 Don’t pick images that contain text.

-Do pick images that can hold up to cropping — ones with multiple points of interest, for example, will work a lot better than ones with a single point of focus, like the images on the left below.
+Do pick images that can hold up to cropping — ones with multiple points of interest, for example, will work a lot better than ones with a single point of focus, like the images on the right below.

 Homepage Posts image settings